ajashams/ajashams/README.md

 ## But I have no idea how to code
 ![Image of dog surrounded by fire](https://github.com/ajashams/ajashams/blob/master/fine.gif)

 ## Which means I'll be pretending to know how to build things
-While mostly relying on my incredible team.
+While mostly relying on my [incredible team](https://github.com/github/site-design) for assistance.

 ![Image of things exploding behind man](https://github.com/ajashams/ajashams/blob/master/nothing.gif)

 ## But hit me up if you need design work or feedback on work!
 I'm more than happy to help offer my skills, coaching and guidance wherever possible.

 ![Image of guy being underwhelmed by design](https://github.com/ajashams/ajashams/blob/master/underwhelmed.gif)

 ## And reach out if you'd like to collaborate on an initiative!
 I love new processes and bringing content, design, technology and research together.

 ![Image of awkward embrace](https://github.com/ajashams/ajashams/blob/master/hello.gif)

 ## If you're here because I broke something, then I'm sorry 😬
 We're both gonna need extra help if it's code related. but I got you if it's a design fix!

 ![Image of running away](https://github.com/ajashams/ajashams/blob/master/bail.gif)

 ## Thanks for visiting my page!
 You made this write-up worth it.